jlianyz/third-project/README.md

 * Input fields with standard attributes (country of origin, type and purpose) and a dropdown menu.
 The menu is created using a for loop to loop through the existing values
 * For pictures, users can upload any image file from their local drive
 * Submit button for the user to add products
+* Reminder to user to upload the corrrect image file types
 * User is able to upload an image to the corresponding recipe
 * Once the product is submitted, user will be redirected to product list where they can see the product that they have just added.
 #### Products list page